HypernovaTX/animated-gif-detector/README.md

 ## is-animated-gif

 Detect animated GIFs from JavaScript buffers.
+Also supported with Typescript.

 ## Motivation